 After I joined a few online support groups, what surprised me the most was the number of Lyme patients struggling with relationship issues.
 Then, I watched Under Our Skin and Under Our Skin 2: Emergence and saw even more examples of relationships that fell apart because of Lyme.

-I wrote this article as sort of a practical guide for Lyme patients and a love letter to Zach.
+I wanted to write an article/essay to pay homage to my husband.
+I wrote this article as a practical guide for Lyme patients and a love letter to Zach.
 You can read it here:

 How to Be a Good Partner to Someone with Lyme Disease

 "Love is like breathing.
 You take it in and let it out." - Wally Lamb